 To test our estimation approach, we simulate the data using three different models: IRL-SG, IRL-SG with noisy individual parameters drawn from a normal distribution, and the pure strategy reinforcement learning model.
-The parameters for each model are taken the average of our parameter estimates on the actual data.
-When we add noise to the IRL-SG, we draw each individual's parameters from a normal distribution where $\alpha \sim N(-0.268, 0.5)$ , $\beta \sim N(1.291, 1)$ , $\lambda \sim N(0.182, 0.1)$ , $p{CC} \sim N(0.995, 0.1)$ , $p{CD/DC} \sim N(0.355, 0.1)$ and $p{CC} \sim N(0.012, 0.1)$ .
+The parameters for each model are taken as the average of our parameter estimates on the actual data.
+When we add noise to the IRL-SG, we draw each individual's parameters from a normal distribution where $\alpha \sim N(-0.268, 0.5)$, $\beta \sim N(1.291, 1)$, $\lambda \sim N(0.182, 0.1)$, $p{CC} \sim N(0.995, 0.1)$, $p{CD/DC} \sim N(0.355, 0.1)$ and $p{CC} \sim N(0.012, 0.1)$.
 Here the means are the estimated parameters from the main analysis, and the standard deviations were set ad-hoc to what we thought were reasonable and quite large sizes.
 The sampled probabilities are then cut-off to be in the interval (0, 1).

 It is not computationally feasible to replicate the complete analysis a large number of times, as each iteration of the analysis takes a couple of days.
-Instead, we generate 10 different data-sets for each of the three different assumptions we consider.
+Instead, we generate 10 different data sets for each of the three different assumptions we consider.
 Each session is then simulated with an actual sequence of supergame lengths, with 16 participants in each session.
-On each of these 10 data sets we perform a 10-fold cross validation with the two models: IRL-SG and pure strategy reinforcement learning.
+On each of these 10 data sets we perform a 10-fold crossvalidation with the two models: IRL-SG and pure strategy reinforcement learning.
 We then sample prediction errors, with replacement, of the same size as the original data to get a sense of how often we would correctly infer the underlying model.
 On these samples, we perform the same bootstrapped pairwise test to see if one of the models is significantly better.
 This sampling procedure is iterated a 1000 times, and the share of correct and incorrect inferences is calculated.

-Data generating model Estimated model IRL-SG IRL-SG with noise Pure reinf.
-IRL-SG S.D.
-Pure reinf. learning S.D. $ \begin{vmatrix} 0.0101 \\ (0.0013) \\ 0.0156 \\ (0.0017) \end{vmatrix} $ $\begin{array}{c} 0.0133 \\ (0.0017) \\ 0.0166 \\ (0.0019) \end{array}$ $\begin{array}{c} 0.0077\\ (0.0008)\\ 0.0048\\ (0.0008)\end{array}$ Share correct difference Share correct significant Share incorrect significant $\begin{array}{c c} 100.0\% \\ 99.9\% \\ 0.0\% \end{array}$ $99.2\%\ 70.7\%\ 0.0\%$ 100.0% 97.8% 0.0%
+Data generating model

+Estimated model IRL-SG IRL-SG with noise Pure reinf.

+IRL-SG 0.0101 0.0133 0.0077

+(0.0013) (0.0017) (0.0008)

+Pure reinf. learning 0.0156 0.0166 0.0048

+(0.0017) (0.0019) (0.0008)

+Share correct difference 100.0% 99.2% 100.0%

+Share correct significant 99.9% 70.7% 97.8%

+Share incorrect significant 0.0% 0.0% 0.0%

-Table 3: Comparison of the IRL-SG and the pure strategy reinforcement learning model estimated on populations simulated under different assumptions.
+Table 4: Comparison of the IRL-SG and the pure strategy reinforcement learning model estimated on populations simulated under different assumptions.

-In Table 3, we see first the MSE of the IRL-SG and the pure strategy reinforcement learning model evaluated on the three different simulated data sets.
+Table 4 shows the MSE of the IRL-SG and the pure strategy reinforcement learning model evaluated on the three different simulated data sets.
 The standard deviations show the variation of MSE across samples.
 Below are three rows that show how often the analysis draws the right conclusion.
-The first row indicates how often the difference in MSE goes in the correct direction, and we see that it is almost always the case.
-The second row shows how often the difference is both in the right direction, and significant.
+The first row indicates how often the difference in MSE goes in the correct direction, which is almost always the case.
+The second row shows how often the difference is both in the right direction and significant.
 The last row shows how often the wrong model is identified as significantly better.
 The wrong model is not significantly better in any of our samples.
 For the models without individual noise, the correct model is almost always significantly better.
 For the IRL-SG with individual level noise in the parameters, the IRL-SG is significantly better in 70.7% of the cases, and the pure strategy reinforcement learning model is almost never better, and never significantly so.
 This suggests that our estimation and evaluation approach should be able to correctly identify the underlying model, with low risk of drawing the wrong conclusion.